-What do mental health professionals think about mental health memes?
+What do mental health professionals think about therapy memes?

-“I love mental health memes,” says MacMillan.
+“I love mental health memes,” says Greta MacMillan, LCSW.
 “I follow so many accounts.”

-She describes memes’ succinctness as one of the keys to their functionality.
-Images that can boil down a complex mental health experience can serve as a complement to more comprehensive explanations.
+She describes these funny images’ clarity of communicating complex ideas as one of the keys to their functionality.
+Images that can help to explain a mental health experience can serve as a complement to more in-depth and comprehensive discussions.

-For people happening across them outside a clinical context, they can also serve as a catalyst for the desire to learn more, and even pursue therapy.
+For people who discover therapy and mental health memes on social media outside a clinical context, they may serve as a catalyst for the desire to learn more about mental health, and even to pursue therapy.

 There are two basic types of mental health memes, although they often overlap.

 Informational mental health memes

 The first is informational memes, which present facts about a disorder, coping strategy, or other piece of mental health information.